-In the first quarter of 2024, the Company continued to successfully execute on APC segment projects despite customer driven delays in project execution.
-The Company faced challenges related to the FUEL CHEM segment due to unplanned maintenance outages at customer plants.
+In the first second quarter of 2024, the Company generated increased revenues in both product segments as compared to the same period in 2023.
+The Company continued to successfully execute on APC segment projects despite customer driven delays in project execution.
+The Company faced challenges related to experienced recovery in the FUEL CHEM segment due as dormant accounts returned to unplanned maintenance outages at customer plants. service as a result of outage completions and increased dispatch..
 We continue to invest in development of new technologies to expand our product offerings into the water and waste-water treatment market.
 Our capital resources are sufficient for our immediate and longer-term needs, and we continue to enjoy the services and support of a dedicated workforce.
 We expect that our cost control efforts will maintain our existing levels of operating expenditures and that new business opportunities will lead to an improved market outlook.